 - a.
-Supportive relationship.
-A supportive relationship exists between household members. - b.
+Supportive relationship. - A supportive relationship exists between household members. - b.
 Occasional problematic relationship(s).
-Relationship(s) is occasionally strained but not disruptive. - Domestic discord.
-Current marital or domestic discord, including threats, intimidation, degradation, or blaming Open disagreement on how to handle child problems/discipline.
+Relationship(s) is occasionally strained but not disruptive. - c.
+Domestic discord.
+Current relationship or domestic discord, including, frequent arguments, degradation, or blaming.
+Open disagreement on how to handle child problems/discipline.
 Frequent and/or multiple transient household members.
-Minor or no injury to any household member. - d.
+Violent acts that cause minor or no injury to any household member and are not assessed as "domestic violence". - d.
 Serious domestic discord/domestic violence.

-A pattern of marital discord or domestic violence.
+A pattern of relationship discord or domestic violence.
+Physical, emotional, or sexual abuse, economic oppression, isolation, threats, intimidation, and maltreatment of the children to control the non-offending parent/adult victim.
 Repeated history of leaving and returning to abusive partner(s).
-Involvement of law enforcement, restraining orders, and/or criminal reports.
+Repeated history of violating court orders by the perpetrator of domestic violence.
+Repeated history of violating safety plans.
+Involvement of law enforcement and/or restraining orders.
 Serious or repeated injuries to any household member.